Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 There's, of course, a variety of players here.

-Senator Grassley comes to mind in the U .S.
-Senate.
+Senator Grassley comes to mind in the U.S. Senate.

-But it makes the department more efficient as they pursue this audit.
+But it makes the Department more efficient as they pursue this audit.

-Previous session, we were taking calls, a lot of focus and attention on DOGE, the Department of Government Efficiency, and I think the audit will be a big part of that.
+And I think I know in the previous session we were taking calls, a lot of focus and attention on Doge, the Department of Government Efficiency, and I think the audit will be a big part of that.

 You have to know what you have and where you have it.

-I heard one story just the other day that because of the Marine Corps audit, for example, they found some spare parts that were necessary for the F -35, our fifth generation fighter that's critical for our Navy, Marine Corps, and of course our Air Force,
+I heard one story just the other day that because of the Marine Corps audit, for example, they found some spare parts that were necessary for the F-35, our fifth generation fighter that's critical for our Navy, Marine Corps, and of course our Air Force because of the audit.

-And the result was that about 50 plus F -35s that were grounded were able actually to be put in use.
+And the result was that about 50 plus F-35s that were grounded were able actually to be put in use.

-43 % support giving weapons to allies.
+43% support giving weapons to allies.

-That's down 5 % from last year.
+That's down 5% from last year.

-Within that group, 54 % support sending weapons to Israel.
+Within that group, 54% support sending weapons to Israel.

 Well, the big story on military support to Israel and military support to Ukraine is the deep partisan divides.